Editing an Existing Puzzle

 Changing information in the detail view

 NOTE: Just like adding missing information, correcting existing data helps ensure IPDb remains an accurate and trustworthy resource for everyone in the puzzle community.
-As always, double-check your facts —and when in doubt, you can reach out to the community for input before suggesting the change.
+As always, double-check your facts, and when in doubt, you can reach out to the community for input before suggesting the change.

 On mobile phones you do the same, by making a long press on the information you wish to suggest a change to.

-There is no wwrong information in above example, but if I wanted to suggest a change to the name to something else, You need to move the mouse to where it says Milk Tooth...
+There is no incorrect information in the above example, but if I wanted to suggest a change to the name of the puzzle to something else, I would need to move the mouse to where it says 'Milk Tooth'...

 Notice that on desktop computers, the cursor will change to the edit cursor and a tooltip will tell you what to do to change the value.